-The outcomes of return applications received by Brussels II a States in 2015 and 2021
+The outcomes of return applications received by Brussels IIa States in 2015 and 2021

+a.
+The applications decided in court
-23. In 2021, the Regulation did not have an impact on the proportion of return applications decided in court.
-49% of both Regulation and non-Regulation cases reached final decisions this way.
-Globally, 38% of return applications were decided in court.

-24. In 2015, excluding the UK, 34% of both Regulation and non-Regulation cases were decided in court as against the global rate of 43%.

-25. Compared with non-Regulation cases, Regulation cases had similar outcomes in Court.
-For Regulation cases 55% of those which went to court ended in an order for return, 38% in an order refusing return and 7% in other outcomes in 2021, compared with 54%, 39% and 6%, respectively, for non-Regulation cases.

-26. In 2015 59% of court decisions in Regulation cases ended in a return order and 32% in a refusal.
-For non-Regulation cases the proportions were 48% and 47%, respectively.

-b.
-Judicial refusals and reasons for refusal
+- 22. The Regulation did not have an impact on whether an application was decided in court.
+49% of both Regulation and non-Regulation cases reached final decisions this way.7 Globally, 38% of return applications were decided in court. - 23.
+In 2015, excluding the UK, 34% of both Regulation and non-Regulation cases were decided in court as against the global rate of 43%. - 24.
+The Regulation also had a minimal impact on the court decision.
+For Regulation cases 55% of those which went to court ended in an order for return, 38% in an order refusing return and 7% in other outcomes, compared with 54%, 39% and 6%, respectively, for non-Regulation cases. - 25.
+In 2015 59% of court decisions in Regulation cases ended in a return order and 32% in a refusal.
+For non-Regulation cases the proportions were 48% and 47%, respectively.8 - b.
+Judicial refusals and reasons for refusal - 26.
 In 2021, the same proportion of Regulation and non-Regulation cases ended in a judicial order refusing return (18%).
-In 2015 it was found that proportionally fewer Regulation cases were refused by the courts compared with non-Regulation cases: 13% compared with 19%.

-27. The Regulation also addresses the reasons for refusal in 1980 Convention return applications.
-Article 11(4) of the Regulation states that a court cannot refuse the return of a child on the basis of Article 13(1)(b) of the Convention if it is established that adequate arrangements have been made to secure the protection of the child after his or her return.
+In 2015 it was found that proportionally fewer Regulation cases were refused by the courts compared with non-Regulation cases: 13% compared with 19%. - 27.
+The Regulation also addresses the reasons for refusal in Convention return applications.
+Article 11(4) of the Regulation states that a court cannot refuse the return of a child on the basis of Article 13(1)(b) of the Convention if it is established that adequate arrangements have been made to secure the protection of the child after his or her return. - 28.
+The table and graph below show the reasons for refusals in applications received by Brussels IIa States in 2021.

-28. The table and graph below show the reasons for refusals in return applications received by Brussels II a States in Regulation cases in 2021.
+The sole reasons for refusal in applications received by Brussels IIa States and the Regulation in 2021

-&lt;sup>6 Information was available for 436 Regulation cases and 325 non-Regulation cases.
+Information was available for 436 Regulation cases and 325 non-Regulation cases.

-&lt;sup>7 In 2008 Regulation cases ended in proportionally more judicial orders for return (60% compared with 48%).
+In 2008 Regulation cases ended in proportionally more judicial orders for return (60% compared with 48%).
 This is not a direct comparison as it includes applications received by the United Kingdom.